getodk/collect/docs/WIDGETS.md

 ### Handling rotation/configuration changes

 When the device is rotated during form entry, the on screen answers will be saved.
-This means that when a `Widget` view is recreated it will be passed the correct answers in with `FormEntryPrompt` meaning no extra work is required to handle configuration changes.
-If a widget's answer layout contains any editable views (like an `EditText` for example) they should have include `android:saveEnabled="false"` to prevent Android from trying to load previous values in.
+Then, when it is is recreated, the `Widget` will be passed the correct answers in with `FormEntryPrompt` meaning no extra work is required to handle configuration changes.
+If a widget's answer layout contains any editable views (like an `EditText` for example) they should include `android:saveEnabled="false"` to prevent Android from trying to load previous values in.

 ## Testing widgets